mintellity/mintellity-blade-components/docs/forms.md

 </x-mint::form>
 ```

-Forms maybe submitted by a remote buttin (outside the form) by adding the class `ajax-button` and the data attribute `form`to a button:
+Forms maybe submitted by a remote button (outside the form) by adding the class `ajax-button` and the data attribute `form`to a button:
 ```bladehtml
 <button class="ajax-button" data-form="form-id">Submit</button>